-In the great 1971 movie Willy Wonka and the Chocolate Factory, the reclusive owner of the Wonka Chocolate Factory decides to place golden tickets in five of his famous chocolate bars, and allow the winners of each to visit his factory with a guest.
+Tomorrow marks the 47th anniversary of the premiere of the great 1971 movie Willy Wonka and the Chocolate Factory, wherein the reclusive owner of the Wonka Chocolate Factory decides to place golden tickets in five of his famous chocolate bars, and allow the winners of each to visit his factory with a guest.
 Since restarting production after three years of silence, no one has come in or gone out of the factory.
 Needless to say, there is enormous interest in finding a golden ticket!

 Through a series of news reports we get an understanding that all over the world, kids are desperately purchasing and opening Wonka bars in an attempt to win.
 But just what were the odds?
 Unfortunately young Charlie Bucket's teacher is not particularly good at percentages and doesn't offer much help: